Stranger1586/create-carbon-field/README.md

 # Running locally.

-Clone the repo and run `sh npm i -g`.
+Clone the repo and run `npm i -g`.
-Than run `sh npx create-carbon-field`.
+Than run `npx create-carbon-field`.